ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The _CompletionStage_ interface has 43 public methods, most of which follow three naming patterns.

-The first naming pattern explains _how the new stage is started_:
+The first naming pattern explains _how the new stage starts_: